 DPoE specifications do not contain any specific requirements or recommendations for storage network services.
 As with all Ethernet-based services, EPON can only support IEEE standard frame sizes.
-As an IEEE 802 Ethernet protocol, 1G-EPON and 10G-EPON cannot transport frames larger than those permitted by [802.3] of 2000 bytes2.
+As an IEEE 802 Ethernet protocol, 1G-EPON, 2G-EPON, and 10G-EPON do not typically transport frames larger than 2000 bytes as specified by [802.3].
 Because 1G-EPON was developed prior to the Amendment of [802.3] based on [802.3as] (for 2000 bytes), most 1G-EPON implementations are limited to 1600 bytes.
+It is expected, though, that new generations of 1G-EPON and 10G-EPON chipsets will support frame sizes larger than 2000 bytes to support mobile backhaul and data center applications.
 The frame size requirements for DPoE Networks are specified in [DPoE-MULPIv2.0].
-Whether 1G-EPON or 10G-EPON is used, the payload of the Ethernet frame is constrained by the IEEE 802 standard to be at most 1500 bytes.